The History of Energy Deregulation in Connecticut

 Quick Facts about Energy in Connecticut

 - Renewable Energy Initiatives: Just like in California, Connecticut imposes a law stating that utility providers must have at least 23 percent of their products made from renewable sources.
-They aimed to increase this to up to 27 percent by the year 2020.
+They aimed to increase this to up to 27 percent by 2020.

-- Efficiency Standards: If you’re a business owner or a new home owner in the state of Connecticut, you are required to abide by their Energy Efficiency Standards.
+- Efficiency Standards: If you’re a business owner or a new homeowner in the state of Connecticut, you are required to abide by their Energy Efficiency Standards.
 New residential and commercial buildings have to fulfill the silver LEED standard, while business owners must meet the state-based appliance efficiency standard.

-Connecticut Utility Companies
+Connecticut Electric Utility Companies

-Mailing Address: The United Illuminating Company
+The United Illuminating Company

 P.O.
 Box 1564